 Going forward, we predict that the demand will continue to increase dramatically.
 Due to the many benefits of flexibility and automation, the assumption is that the demand to buy new and different formats programmatically will mean many more channels will emerge within programmatic in the future.

 In 2020, US CTV ad spending will total $8.11 billion and will increase to $11.36 billion in 2021.
 By 2024 it will reach $18.29 billion, more than double the amount spent this year.

 The upcoming death of the 3rd party cookie will definitely still be a big topic in 2021– and contextual value will become even more important.
 There are many new players within this field, and different contextual platforms are gaining ground.
 The demand for cookieless targeting options will increase, and we need to come up with smarter and more advanced solutions that enable us to (still) target the relevant users but at the same time not rely on 3rd party cookies.
 The rise of contextual targeting will most likely create a big shift in how we set our targeting for programmatic campaigns in the future.

 As we learned in 2020, predictions for the year ahead have to be taken with a generous pinch of salt.
 That being said, there are growing considerations that year on year prove to be true.
 The dominance of sustainability and privacy issues will continue to hold true unless drastic changes are made – closely followed by the shift to digital dominance and self-contained ecosystems.
 All these considerations require marketers to adapt in the ways they work.

-Sign up to our latest webinar or follow us on social media to keep up to date with the latest goings-on in the industry and adapt to the changing digital landscape.
+Follow us on social media to keep up to date with the latest goings-on in the industry and adapt to the changing digital landscape.